tbg/benchdiff/README.md

 environment variable.
 See https://cloud.google.com/docs/authentication/production.

 Options:
-  -n, --new    <commit> measure the difference between this commit and old (default HEAD) -o, --old    <commit> measure the difference between this commit and new (default new~) -c, --count  <n>      run tests and benchmarks n times (default 1)
+  -n, --new       <commit> measure the difference between this commit and old (default HEAD) -o, --old       <commit> measure the difference between this commit and new (default new~) -r, --run       <regexp> run only benchmarks matching regexp -c, --count     <n>      run tests and benchmarks n times (default 1) -t, --threshold <n>      exit with code 0 if all regressions are below threshold, else 1
-      --post-checkout   an optional command to run after checking out each branch to configure the git repo so that 'go build' succeeds --sheets          output the results to a new Google sheets document --help            display this help
+      --post-checkout      an optional command to run after checking out each branch to configure the git repo so that 'go build' succeeds --csv                output the results in a csv format --html               output the results in an HTML table --sheets             output the results to a new Google Sheets document --help               display this help

 Example invocations:
   $ benchdiff --sheets ./pkg/...
-  $ benchdiff --old=master   --new=mybranch ./pkg/util/uuid
-  $ benchdiff --old=master~5 --new=master   ./pkg/kv ./pkg/storage/...
+  $ benchdiff --old=master~ --new=master --threshold=0.2 ./pkg/kv ./pkg/storage/...
-  $ benchdiff --new=d1fbdb2  --count=2      ./pkg/sql/...
+  $ benchdiff --new=d1fbdb2 --run=Datum --count=2 --csv ./pkg/sql/...
-  $ benchdiff --new=6299bd4  --post-checkout='make buildshort' --sheets ./pkg/workload/...
+  $ benchdiff --new=6299bd4 --sheets --post-checkout='make buildshort' ./pkg/workload/...

 ```

 ## Examples